 Pet boarding will need to evolve to meet the needs of today’s customers.
 Some may want to add in-home sitter services to capture a larger piece of the market.
 Once pet owners feel comfortable using a boarder’s sitter service, they may be more inclined to try the drop-off service at the kennel.
 Adding transportation to take pets to and from the home may also be a desirable add-on service.
 Charging a monthly membership can help pet boarding companies increase profitability and offer a higher level of service.

 Designing a nice boarding facility that provides activities to keep pets engaged will also be important.
 People are humanizing their pets, so the doggie daycares of the future may look a lot more like preschools, with training, fun games, and rest breaks to help the pets wind down between play times.

 While there may be some price pressure as pet boarding is increasingly commoditized, a renewed interest in quality is likely to follow.
 Ensuring enough square footage per pet will be vital.
 Maintaining a clean and odor-controlled environment will also make a big difference in keeping pets healthy (and their owners happy).
-Steel buildings help achieve both these goals by reducing the cost of construction per square foot and limiting issues with excessive moisture that can contribute to odors, and reducing your overall metal building pricing.
+Steel buildings help achieve both these goals by reducing the cost of construction per square foot, limiting issues with excessive moisture that can contribute to odors, and reducing your overall metal building pricing.